LeidenUniversityLibrary/digmanclass/glossary.md

 ------------------

-When the scribe cut sheets out of the animal hide, he would normally use the best part of the skin - what may be called the \'prime cut\'.
+When the scribe cut sheets out of the animal hide, he would normally use the best part of the skin - what may be called the 'prime cut'.
 This meant staying clear of the very edge of the skin because these areas were very thin and translucent, and deemed unsuitable for books.
 The scribe therefore cut a rim of parchment from the edge of the skin.
-It usually came off in tiny bits and pieces, which he called \'schedulae\'
+It usually came off in tiny bits and pieces, which he called 'schedulae'
 - strips.

 These odds and ends were thrown in the bin.
 Sometimes they were taken